 Vegetables that can be planted until the end of July include Chinese cabbage, small length carrots like the Nantes varieties, broccoli and turnips.

 Vegetables that will produce Crops if planted until early August are kale, turnip greens and beets.
-Crops that produce until mid-August are leaf lettuce, mustard greens, spinach and Swiss chard.
+Crops that can be planted mid-August to produce are leaf lettuce, mustard greens, spinach and Swiss chard.
 Radish can be planted as late as the first week of September.

 Many greens make particularly good late Crops as they can be harvested at any stage of growth.